Jingxuan117/Coding-Group/README.md

 Group A Final Project Artwork

 This is the second change.

+This is the third change.